 Herbs for Adrenal Fatigue

 Please understand that I’m not a doctor.
-Just a wife and mother who’s recovered from adrenal fatigue.
+Just a wife, mother and certified homeopath who’s recovered from adrenal fatigue.
 So whatever I say is not to be construed as medical advice.
 All I’m doing is sharing my personal story of living with this condition.
 Also, I can’t make any claims that a particular product or health regimen can help anyone else.

 There are a number of excellent herbal products that contain adaptogens.
 Some of the most popular adaptogenic remedies for adrenal fatigue are astragalus, eleuthero, ginkgo and gotu kola, which are some of the medicinal plants found in the adrenal exhaustion remedy shown below.
 This herbal remedy also contains wood bentony, licorice root and spearment, as well as lavender and passionflower, two herbs noted for their natural sedating properties.
 (Many people who’ve experienced chronic stress have trouble falling asleep and staying asleep.)

-In order to stay well, I continue to take adaptogenic herbs.
+In order to stay well, I took adaptogenic herbs for years.
+(I no longer need them.)
 Following my practitioner’s advice, I rotate them, so they don’t lose their effectiveness.
 This is why I never buy more than a month or two supply at any one time.
 It’s also why I try different brands with different ingredients.